folbricht/desync/README.md

 - `tar`          - pack a catar file, optionally chunk the catar and create an index file.
 Not available on Windows.
 - `untar`        - unpack a catar file or an index referencing a catar.
 Not available on Windows.
 - `prune`        - remove unreferenced chunks from a local or S3 store.
 Use with caution, can lead to data loss.
+- `verify-index` - verify that an index file matches a given blob
 - `chunk-server` - start a chunk server that serves chunks via HTTP(S)
 - `make`         - split a blob into chunks and create an index file
 - `mount-index`  - FUSE mount a blob index.
 Will make the blob available as single file inside the mountpoint.